 NOTES: Percentage changes are year over year.
-The projections for nominal GDP and the tax bases are not comparable because of definitional changes in the national income and product accounts (see Box 2-1 on page 39).
+The projections for nominal GDP and the tax bases are not comparable because of definitional changes in the national income and product accounts (see Box 2-1 in The Budget and Economic Outlook: Fiscal Years 2001-2010).